Parity-conserving Cooper-pair transport and ideal superconducting diode in planar Germanium: Superconducting diode effect

 This behaviour can be further understood by solving Eqs.\ref{eq:squid}, \ref{eq:phase} and assuming to have JJs with higher order contributions.
 Fig.~\ref{figure4}\textbf{g} [\textbf{h}] represents the theoretical calculation of $\eta$ [$I_{\textrm{sq,+}}$] for a SQUID with the parameters extracted from the fit of Figs.~\ref{figure4}\textbf{c-d}.
 The simulation results agree well on a qualitative level with the measurements.
 From the theoretical calculation it is possible to calculate the CPR of the SQUID and express it as a Fourier expansion:

-where $b_{\textrm{n}}$ and $a_{\textrm{n}}$ represents the n-th harmonic contribution.
+where $b_{\textrm{n}}$ and $a_{\textrm{n}}$ represents the n-th harmonic contribution and $\varphi$ is the phase drop across the SQUID.
 The values of the first harmonic terms $b_1$, $a_1$ and second harmonic term $b_2$ obtained from numerical simulations are shown in Figs.~\ref{figure4}\textbf{i-k}.

 Finally, we show the theoretical prediction of the ratio between the second and first harmonic, i.e. $K = \frac{|b_2| + |a_2|}{|b_1| + |a_1|}$, see Fig.~\ref{figure4}\textbf{l}.
 The red trace depicts the points where the first and second harmonics equally contribute to the SQUID CPR, whereas the ratio diverges close to the sweet spot.

 We note that, different CPRs of the single Josephson junctions would give slightly different outcomes.
-However, it would not change the main conclusion that $b_1$ and $a_1$ can be completely suppressed and, importantly, without a non-sinusoidal CPR of single JJs, the amount of $b_2$ in the sweet spot would be much smaller.
-Even if the SDE observed in this work would not be given by a CPR with higher order harmonics but by a high inductance value, the main message would not be altered.
-In fact, also in this case, due to the gate tunability of the semiconductor JJ, it is possible to find a sweet spot where $I_{\textrm{sq}} \left( \varphi_1 \right) =b_2 \sin \left( 2 \varphi_1 \right) + b_4 \sin \left( 4 \varphi_1 \right) + \dots$, suppressing completely the first harmonic and having a non-negligible second harmonic contribution, see Figs.~\ref{FigureSI_Lsmall}, \ref{FigureSI_Lbig} for details.
-Importantly, the first harmonic contribution can be suppressed over a broad range of gate space, which also allows to tune the second harmonic contribution (Fig.~\ref{FigureSI_gatevsgate}).
+However, it would not change the main conclusion that $b_1$ and $a_1$ can be completely suppressed.
+Moreover, the first harmonic contribution can be suppressed over a broad range of gate space, which also allows to tune the second harmonic contribution (Fig.~\ref{FigureSI_gatevsgate}).

+Finally, we note that the first harmonic can be quenched by just having a high inductance and the possibility of tuning the critical currents, see Fig.~\ref{fig:reply2}.